blacklightpy/vaultofknowledge/Nature of physis in Christianity.md

 	- Divine Soul (the aspect of the immaterial God)
 - Faculties for Awareness
 	- Conditioning of the Body (or else, energy won't flow to be aware)

+The material is spiritual.
+There is nothing external.
+Even divine intervention requires the material form, that is why God only interacts as incarnate.
+The creation is the material form, the creator is the immaterial form.

+Brahmaan is both material and non-material.
+All opposites.

+Energies: Tamas (Self Harm), Sattva (Stable), Rajas (Ego)

+God set the initial Karma, to create the world.
+Life forms through their free will can do personal Karma, but God will intervene to help.
+As one grows and takes more free will, God intervenes less, unless the life form seeks God.